Julie Hambleton

 8. Statins and Fluconzazole

 Fluconazole is a prescription antifungal drug used to treat yeast infections and prevent them from recurring.
 Statins are cholesterol-lowering drugs that lower the risk of heart attack and stroke by reducing the amount of LDL (“bad”) cholesterol in your blood.
-When combined with fluconazole, the statin can increase your risk for developing muscle damage or rhabdomyolysis—a condition where muscle fibers break down into their components (myoglobin), which can lead to kidney failure if not treated quickly.
+When combined with fluconazole, the statin can increase your risk of developing muscle damage or rhabdomyolysis—a condition where muscle fibers break down into their components (myoglobin), which can lead to kidney failure if not treated quickly.
 (8)

 The Bottom Line